 Stages of Wonder

-The program encourages elementary school-age children to explore creativity expressed through the theatrical arts.
-For many students, Stages of Wonder is their first and only contact with the dramatic arts.
-Facilitated by specially-trained Company of Fools artists, Stages of Wonder brings together storytelling, role-playing, theatre games and exercises designed specifically for each grade level.
-These activities are both structured and improvisational, allowing children the opportunity to create in their own personal way without the worry of getting it “right” or “wrong.”
+The mission of Stages of Wonder is to engage elementary schoolchildren in the act of individual and collective expression through the specific, personal and communal medium of the theatre.
+Using a combination of storytelling, role-playing, theatre games and exercises designed specifically for each grade level, this dynamic in-school program is both structured and improvisational, allowing children the opportunity to create in their own personal way without the worry of getting it “right” or “wrong.”

-Stages of Wonder currently operates in four public elementary schools across the Blaine County School District.
-Over the past several years, Company of Fools has also brought the program to child-focused non-profit organizations including Sun Valley Adaptive Sports, Y-On-Wheels, YAK!, the Magic Valley Boys and Girls Club and Camp Rainbow Gold.
+Stages of Wonder currently operates in four public elementary schools across the Blaine County School District and impacts approximately 1,200 students each year.
+Over its history, Company of Fools has also brought the program to child-focused nonprofit organizations including Sun Valley Adaptive Sports, Y-On-Wheels, YAK!, the Magic Valley Boys and Girls Club and Camp Rainbow Gold.
 These special partnerships have enabled Company of Fools to impact groups of children with different and specific needs.

 Perhaps the best indicator of Stages of Wonder’s effectiveness is the positive feedback we routinely receive from teachers:

 As a first grade teacher, I witnessed an amazing transformation in a few of my more reserved students and watched them blossom as they took risks in expressing themselves through drama.

 – Char Roth, Hemingway Elementary School